 This song needs different capo positions depending on which cover you’re looking at, but for beginners the easiest is Steve Goodwin’s version with a capo at the 5th fret.

-The song does require you to know a good share of chords – it coveres all of them pretty much – but it can be a really good goal song for someone who wants to make sure they have them all learned correctly and can quickly and easily switch between them.
+The song is another that requires you to know a good number of chords, making it a really good goal song for someone who wants to make sure they have them all learned correctly and can quickly and easily switch between them.

 - Chords: G, A, Bm, C, D, Em, F

 If you’re a fan of so called “bro country”, you probably already have this song etched into your brain.
 Florida Georgia Line rose to prominence, taking country and adding some of the best parts of many other styles of music, from electronica to hip-hop, and when you listen to Cruise it’s easy to see how their rise to popularity happened so quickly